 Private User Sessions - Private Users Sessions is where we house all of the logged in views in your Wistia account.
 To prevent logged in views from messing with your public video stats, we separated out invited users into Private User Sessions.
 Here you’ll be able to see which videos and projects your users viewed, edited, and/or uploaded, how much of each video they’ve watched (their heatmaps), and if they viewed any stats.
 Private User Sessions is located under the Account header and can be accessed by the Account Owner and any Managers.

 Project - Projects are how medias within Wistia are organized.
 A project can contain one or more videos and/or other types of files, and an account can contain multiple projects.
 Each project has its own project-level stats, and several features apply specifically at the project-level.
-These features include playlists, Privacy & Sharing, and Move & Copy.
-These tools can be accessed from each project’s Project Actions menu.
+These features include Privacy & Sharing and Move & Copy.
+These tools can be accessed from each project’s page.

 Ok, fine.
 Here’s a secret, special treat.

-Replace video - Replace video is an option in the Video Actions menu on a video page within your account.
+Replace video - Replace video is an option on a video’s page within your account.
 Replacing a video is pretty much exactly what it sounds like — it allows you to replace a video without having to update the customizations, or re-embed the video.

 Responsive embeds - Responsive embeds are a way of embedding a video so that it fills the entire space of its parent container.
 Responsive embeds will adjust to the size of the window, so they’re great for all environments (including mobile!).

 Section - A section is a subset of a Wistia project.
 Sections divide up projects to help keep your account organized.
-They can be added by selecting New Section from the Project Actions menu.
+They can be added by hovering right below the title within a project.
 They can be renamed using the Edit button.